ddsha441981/Kafka-Async-Microservices/README.md

 ### `paymentSlip(template)`

-Generates pay slips by replacing placeholders in the template document and saves them as PDFs in Google Drive.
+Generates documents by replacing placeholders in the template documents and saves them as PDFs in Google Drive.

 **Parameters**:
 - `template` - An object containing candidate and salary details.

 **Returns**:
-- An array of `Blob` objects representing the generated PDF files.
+- An array of objects representing the generated documents.

-### `createFolders(parentFolderName, folderNames)`
+### `sendEmail(template, attachmentBlobs)`

-Creates specified folders under a given parent folder in Google Drive.
+Sends an email with the generated documents as attachments.

 **Parameters**:
+- `template` - An object containing candidate details.
+- `attachmentBlobs` - An array of Blob objects representing the attachments.

+### `createCompanyFolder(parentFolderId, companyName)`

+Creates or retrieves a folder for the company within a specified parent folder.

+**Parameters**:
-- `parentFolderName` - Name of the parent folder.
+- `parentFolderId` - ID of the parent folder.
-- `folderNames` - Array of folder names to create.
+- `companyName` - Name of the company.

 **Returns**:
-- An array of created folders.
+- The folder object for the company.

+### `createCandidateFolder(parentFolder, candidateName)`

+Creates or retrieves a folder for the candidate within a specified company folder.

+**Parameters**:
+- `parentFolder` - The parent folder for the company.
+- `candidateName` - The name of the candidate.

+**Returns**:
+- The folder object for the candidate.

-### `deleteFolderContents(folder)`
+### `deleteTempFiles(folder)`

 Deletes all files within a specified folder.

 **Parameters**:
 - `folder` - The folder to clean.

+### `getOrCreateFolderByName(folderName)`

+Retrieves an existing folder by name or creates a new one if it doesn't exist.

+**Parameters**:
+- `folderName` - The name of the folder.

+**Returns**:
+- The folder object.

 ## Template Placeholders

 The following placeholders should be included in your Google Docs template:

 - **`{Name}`**: Candidate's full name.
-- **`{SalaryMonths}`**: Formatted month and year for the salary period.
 - **`{CompanyName}`**: Name of the company.
 - **`{OfferDate}`**: Date when the offer was made.
 - **`{JoiningDate}`**: Date of joining.